apache/maven-site/content/markdown/project-roles.md

 People who use Maven, but do not actively join the community.
-This does not include people who are: subscribed to one of the Maven mailing lists; active in a Maven user community (e.g. something like [stackoverflow][1]; submitting bug reports; etc.
+This does not include people who are: subscribed to one of the Maven mailing lists; active in a Maven user community (e.g. something like [stackoverflow][1]; submitting bug reports; etc.).

-Maybe Apache Maven is the perfect product for you and does exactly what you need and want, and you never have a need to ask questions about how to use Maven as it is immediately obvious to you how one is supposed to use Maven… if that is the case could you please consider taking a more active role in our community as Maven is none of the above to our minds and you might have a point of view that we have missed.
+Maybe Apache Maven is the perfect product for you and does exactly what you need and want, and you never have a need to ask questions about how to use Maven as it is immediately obvious to you how one is supposed to use Maven… If that is the case, could you please consider taking a more active role in our community, as Maven is none of the above to our minds and you might have a point of view that we have missed.

-If you do have issues with Maven (we all have issues with it so there is nothing wrong in having issues with Maven) please let us know:
+If you do have issues with Maven (we all have issues with it so there is nothing wrong in having issues with Maven), please let us know:

-* Submitting bug reports is the best way to let us know about bugs
+* Submitting bug reports is the best way to let us know about bugs,
 * Asking questions on the [Users Mailing List][2] is the best way get answers to questions.